kytrinyx/problem-specifications/exercises/simple-linked-list/instructions.md

 Your task is to create a prototype for a playlist feature for a music player application.

-For the prototype version, create a singly linked list containing a range of numbers.
+The feature will need to be able to import and export playlists.

+For the prototype, each song will simply be represented by a number.
+The import/export functionality will use arrays.

+Given a range of numbers (the song IDs), create a linked list.

 Given a linked list, you should be able to
 - reverse the list